 These mitigation measures are described in detail, along with implementation information in the Registration Review Docket.
-View the mitigation measures.
+View the 2016 Paraquat Dichloride Human Health Decision mitigation measures.

-EPA distributed a safety message which highlights the toxicity of paraquat and illustrates the negative repercussions of misusing paraquat to pesticide application educators for use in training sessions.
+EPA distributed a safety message that highlights the toxicity of paraquat and illustrates the negative repercussions of misusing paraquat to pesticide application educators for use in training sessions.
 View EPA’s paraquat safety message.

 Paraquat was first registered in 1964 and completed reregistration in 1997.
 EPA initiated registration review for paraquat in 2011.
 In October 2019, EPA released the draft human health and ecological risk assessments for public comment.

 In October 2020, EPA released the paraquat proposed interim decision and addendum to the paraquat draft human health risk assessment.
 After reviewing public comments on the proposed interim decision, EPA released the paraquat interim decision in July 2021.
 The interim decision for paraquat finalizes new, stronger protections to reduce exposure to paraquat.
 The enforceable mitigation measures include the following:

 Limit aerial applications to a maximum of 350 acres per applicator per 24-hr period for all uses except cotton desiccation;

 Require a residential area drift buffer for all aerial applications;

 Prohibit pressurized handgun and backpack sprayer application methods;

 Limit the maximum application rate for alfalfa to one pound of paraquat cation per acre;